Skip to main content

 What Is the ESPR Regulation and Why Does It Matter for Your Business?

-The ESPR regulation — Ecodesign for Sustainable Products Regulation (EU 2024/1781) — is the legal framework that makes Digital Product Passports mandatory across the EU.
-ESPR requires manufacturers, importers, and brands to provide verifiable digital information about product composition, environmental footprint, repairability, and end-of-life options.
-Products sold on the EU market without a compliant DPP face market withdrawal and significant fines.
+The ESPR regulation — Ecodesign for Sustainable Products Regulation (EU 2024/1781) — is the legal framework under which Digital Product Passports become mandatory in the EU, category by category, through delegated acts.
+ESPR requires manufacturers, importers, and brands to provide verifiable digital information about product composition, environmental footprint, repairability, and end-of-life options once a delegated act applies to their product category.
+Today, no ESPR delegated act yet requires a DPP — the only fixed passport date currently in force is for batteries (18 February 2027, Regulation (EU) 2023/1542).
+Once a delegated act does make a DPP mandatory for a category, non-compliant products face market withdrawal.
 The regulation entered into force in July 2024 and is being rolled out sector by sector through product-specific delegated acts.

 This is not a voluntary sustainability initiative.
 ESPR replaces the older Ecodesign Directive and dramatically expands its scope — from energy-related products only, to virtually every physical product sold in Europe.
 Understanding which products are affected, and when, is the first decision every compliance team needs to make.